GravityKit/GravityView/readme.txt

 This update fixes an issue with previewing GravityView blocks for Views that have access restrictions and resolves a problem where blocks were only rendered for logged-in users.

 #### 🐛 Fixed
-* Previewing a GravityView block for a protected View no longer displays a notice about a missing secret attribute.
+* Previewing a GravityView block for a protected View no longer displays a notice about a missing `secret` attribute in the shortcode.
 * GravityView blocks now render for all users, not just those who are logged in.

 = 2.21.1 on March 22, 2024 =